How to buy the best smartwatch

 Pros: Samsung smartwatches are generally constructed from premium materials.
 They're more likely to have better battery life than Wear OS watches with similar features, with some claimed to last two to four days between charges.

 Cons: Apps are more limited on Tizen than on Wear OS, although this is slowly improving, with popular apps such as Spotify, Uber and Nest now available.

 Read all of our in-depth Samsung smartwatch reviews.

-Pros: It’s relatively simple to use and works well with the iPhone – delivering all the notifications you’d expect and allowing you to customise the look and feel of the interface through apps.
+Pros: watchOS is simple to use and works well with the iPhone, delivering all the notifications you’d expect and allowing you to customise the look and feel of the interface through apps.

 Browse our Apple Watch reviews.

-Fitness features - Certain smartwatches have just as many exercise-logging features as fitness trackers, and some are particularly advanced.
-The Apple Watch Series 2 and Samsung Gear S3, for example, have heart-rate monitors, built-in GPS so you can track your running route without taking your phone, and are waterproof so well suited to swimmers.
+Fitness tracking: Certain smartwatches have just as many exercise-logging features as fitness trackers, and some are particularly advanced.
+The Apple Watch Series 5 and Samsung Galaxy Watch, for example, have heart-rate monitors and built-in GPS so you can track your running route without taking your phone.
+They are also waterproof, so well suited to swimmers.

 If you’re looking for a smartwatch that will help you keep an eye on your heartbeat, head over to our reviews of smartwatches with heart-rate monitors.
 If you want a more advanced device for fitness or exercise logging, check out our fitness watch and activity tracker reviews.

 At Which? we run all smartwatches through a section of our fitness-tracker test to see just how good any exercise-logging capabilities really are.